sjoshi804/reaction-time-experiment-reactjs/README.md

 This project is deployed at https://reaction-time-experiment.herokuapp.com/ using Heroku.

 Currently has 4 variations:
-- Basic i.e. react to red circle
+- Basic (red circle)
-- Varying colors
+- Varying colors (red green blue yellow)
-- Varying sizes
+- Varying sizes (small - 20px, large - 100px)
-- Varying positions
+- Varying positions (x varies from 10-90% of width, y varies from 10-300px)

-Also supports downloading results as csv.
+Results can be downloaded as a csv.

+## Adding new experiments

+New experiments can be added by extending the Experiment class found in src/experiments/experiment.tsx and overriding the showStimulus, stimulus and getExperimentTitle methods.